MrEricSir/mrericsir.github.io/index.md

 Photo gallery app comissioned by Canonical for Ubuntu Phone, intended to ship with the (unreleased) Ubuntu Edge handset.

-Contributed as an employee of the Yorba Foundation.
+Contributed SQLite storage backend and iterated on UI as an employee of the Yorba Foundation.

+* Tech used: C++, Qt, QML, Javascript, SQLite
+* Platform: Linux

 <p>&nbsp;</p>